Skip to content

 That said, the tremendous fear of rejection comes from the frustrating imbalance between being true to ourselves and not upsetting others.

-To reconcile our true identity with the expectations placed on us, the option most INFPs take is obvious.
+To reconcile our true identity with society’s expectations, the option most INFPs take is to hide.

-They would rather enjoy it for themselves than have people criticize a work they poured their hearts out all along.
+They would rather enjoy it for themselves than have people criticize a work they poured their hearts out.

 So, when INFPs get rejected, they see it as a downright rejection of their cradled and protected authenticity (Fi-dominant).

 And INFPs are scared.
-They tremble that people who “sees them” won’t see the worth of who they truly are.
+They fear that people who “see them” won’t see the worth of who they truly are.
 That they would be turned down, again.

 Rejection brings deep wounds for an INFP.